zuirx/ytdl-dot-lol/README.md

 # ytdl-dot-lol

 A modern, simple, and easy-to-use web frontend for `yt-dlp`, built with Django and Celery.

-This project is still at development.
+This project is still in development.

 You can see it working at: https://ytdl.lol

 ## Requirements

 - **Python**: 3.11+
 - **Redis**: Used as the broker and backend for Celery.
 - **FFmpeg**: Required for audio conversion and mixing.
 - **Celery**: For background task management.
+- **Node.js 22+**: Required for YouTube age-restricted content and n-sig challenge solving.

 ## Installation

 1. **Clone the repository**:
    ```bash
    git clone https://github.com/zuirx/ytdl-dot-lol && cd ytdl-dot-lol